-This is a beginners wood carving course that will instill the basics of carving using hand tools.
-Learn how to carve a butter knife!
-This is a two day course (two days in a row) that focuses on learning basic hand carving techniques using a carving axe and carving knife.
+This is a beginner wood carving course that will teach you the basics of carving using hand tools.
+In this one-day course, we will focus on learning basic hand-carving techniques using a slöjd carving knife (straight knife).

 What You Will Learn: